Ultrasonic Cleaner for Bike Parts

 What do you use as a bicycle cleaning solvent?

-Do not flammable solvents in ultrasonic cleaners.
+Do not use flammable solvents in your ultrasonic cleaner.
 For the sake of safety, choose an aqueous cleaner that is not flammable.
 These solutions can reach into all areas and will clean exceptionally well when combined with heat.

 Chem-Crest offers you exceptional ultrasonic cleaning detergents such as these below.

 Ordering available for gallon, case, pail, 55-gallon drum, and tote sizes.
 Items generally shipped within 24 hours.

 A unique, high-performing, non-flammable, azeotropic fluorinated solvent blend developed specifically as a safe, powerful, and environmentally favorable product for the critical cleaning of precision components and as a high purity carrier solvent.
 See detailed specifications >>